 Opens Friday in New York and Los Angeles.
 Released by Tribeca Film.
 Watch the trailer below:

 Stalled one-time novelist Tom Ricks (Ethan Hawke) follows his estranged French ex-wife to Paris, winding up in Sezer's (Samir Guesmi) seedy boarding house.
 Strapped for cash and without a work permit, Ricks agrees to serve as Sezer's night guard at a mysterious off-site location, locking himself into a vault and refusing to ask questions about any blood on the floor.
 Though his ex has a restraining order, Tom makes fleeting contact with his daughter and takes up with mysterious older widow Margit (Kristin Scott Thomas), who offers sexual gratification set to classical music in upper-class comfort.
 When, after an hour, bad things predictably happen, their exact nature is left coyly ambiguous.
 Frowningly reciting dialogue in bad French, Hawke renounces charisma.
 Pawlik Pawlikowski's film obviously wants its ambiguities to stir audiences to impassioned debate about the nature of creation and mental perception, but —- sensitive location shooting of off-the-books Paris aside —- the elisions and attenuated non-suspense frustrate already-eroded patience.
 Criticwire grade: C [Vadim Rizov]

-Opens Friday in New York.
+Originally reviewed June 14, 2012.
+Expands on Friday to several cities.
 Released by ATO Pictures.
 Watch the trailer below: